-- The understanding of the concepts and application of the advance theories in Economics. - The understanding of the analytical aspects of the subject. - The understanding of the tools of empirical analysis in the subject. - The critical thinking to reflect and interpret the economic reality. - The understanding of special fields of choice like agricultural economics, industrial economics, financial market, development economics, international trade, urban economics, econometrics, mathematical economics etc.
+- Understand the concepts and application of the advanced theories in Economics. - Be equipped to understand analytical aspects of the subject. - Understand the tools of empirical analysis in the subject. - Critically reflect and interpret the economic reality.

-General Information:
+General Instructions:

 - The M. A. programme is of 80 credits.
 There are five courses per semester.
 Each course will be of 4 credits.
 Each semester is of 20 credits.
-(5 x 4 = 20 Credits) - The M. A. courses are classified into Core (compulsory) Courses, Elective (optional) courses and CBCS (Choice Based Credit System) courses. - In Semester I, and Semester II, students have to study total five courses in each semester. - In Semester III, if student selects 'Research Component' as elective course, then she has to complete 2 courses of Research Component i.e., total 8 credits. - In semester IV, if student selects 'Internship Component' as elective course, then she has to complete 2 courses of Internship Component i.e., total 8 credits. - Students from any disciplines can opt for CBCS courses. - In semester I, II, III and IV students have an option to choose CBCS course each of 4 credits.
+(5 x 4 = 20 Credits) - For the M. A., courses are classified into Core (compulsory) Courses, Elective (optional) courses and CBCS (Choice Based Credit System) courses. - In Semester I, and Semester II, students have to study total five courses in each semester. - In Semester III, if student selects 'Research Component' as elective course, then she has to complete 2 courses of Research Component i.e. total 8 credits. - In semester IV, if student selects 'Internship Component' as elective course, then she has to complete 2 courses of Internship Component i.e. total 8 credits. - Students from any disciplines can opt for CBCS courses. - In semester I, II, III and IV, students have an option to choose CBCS course each of 4 credits.